HST 201 Module #3

 Howard Zinn was a historian, writer, and political activist known for his critical analysis of American history.
 He is particularly well-known for his counter-narrative to traditional American history accounts and highlights marginalized groups' experiences and perspectives.
 Zinn's work is often associated with social history and is known for his Marxist and socialist views.
 Larry Schweikart is also a historian, but his work and perspective are often considered more conservative.
 Schweikart's work is often associated with military history, and he is known for his support of free-market economics and limited government.
 Overall, Zinn and Schweikart have different perspectives on various historical issues and events and may interpret historical events and phenomena differently.
 Occasionally, we will also look at Thaddeus Russell, a historian, author, and academic.
 Russell has written extensively on the history of social and cultural change, and his work focuses on how marginalized and oppressed groups have challenged and transformed mainstream culture.
 Russell is known for his unconventional and controversial ideas, and his work has been praised for its originality and provocative nature.

 My classes utilize both Howard Zinn's A People's History of the United States and Larry Schweikart's Patriot's History of the United States, mostly in excerpts posted to the modules.
-You can access the full text of People's History or Patriot's History by clicking on the links.

 My classes utilize both Howard Zinn's A People's History of the United States and Larry Schweikart's Patriot's History of the United States, mostly in excerpts posted to the modules.
-You can access the full text of People's History or Patriot's History by clicking on the links.

 Zinn, A People's History of the United States